 The Audit Committee shall be composed of three or more members of the Board as determined by the Board.
-Each member of the Audit Committee must be financially literate, as interpreted by the Board in its business judgment, or must become financially literate within a reasonable period of time after such member's appointment to the Audit Committee.
-Subject to certain phase-in periods provided for therein, each member of the Audit Committee shall meet the independence and experience requirements of any exchange upon which the Companies securities are listed, Section 10A(m)(3) of the Securities Exchange Act of 1934 (the "Exchange Act"), the rules and regulations of the SEC, including Rule 10A-3(b)(1) of the Exchange Act, and any additional requirements as the Board may deem appropriate.
+Each member of the Audit Committee must be financially literate, and be able to read and understand fundamental financial statements, including the Company’s balance sheet, income statement and cash flow statement.
+Each member of the Audit Committee shall meet the independence and experience requirements of the NASDAQ Stock Market or such other exchange upon which the Company’s securities are listed, Section 10A(m)(3) of the Securities Exchange Act of 1934 (the "Exchange Act"), the rules and regulations of the SEC, including Rule 10A-3(b)(1) of the Exchange Act, and any additional requirements as the Board may deem appropriate.

 The Audit Committee shall meet as often as it determines to meet its objectives, but no less frequently than quarterly.
 All meetings of the Audit Committee shall be governed by the same rules regarding notice, quorum, and voting requirements as are applicable to the full Board.
 Members of the Audit Committee may participate in a meeting by any communication by means of which all participating members can simultaneously hear each other during the meeting.
 A member of the Audit Committee participating in a meeting by this means is deemed to be present in person at the meeting.
 The Chairperson shall be responsible for leadership of the Audit Committee, presiding over the meetings and reporting for the Audit Committee to the Board.
 To the extent practical, prior to each meeting an agenda approved by the Chairperson should be distributed to the members.
 The Audit Committee may request any officer or employee of the Company or the Company's internal and outside legal counsel or independent auditor to attend a meeting of the Audit Committee or to meet with any members of, or consultants to, the Audit Committee.
 The Audit Committee shall have direct access to management, internal staff, the independent auditor and the Company's outside legal counsel and internal legal counsel, if any, both at meetings and otherwise.
 In addition, all groups will have direct and unrestricted access to the Audit Committee.